Houdini's Integration of Visuals and Color

 - The Texture VOP has a Source Color Space parameter.
 This is for handling linear images.

-- Keep in mind, Houdini automatically converts images imported as textures for OpenGL
+- Keep in mind, Houdini automatically converts images imported as textures for OpenGL.

 USD Information